narek589/ino-icon-maker/docs/guides/ADAPTIVE_ICONS.md

 **For Android:**

 - Generates native adaptive icons (separate foreground/background layers)
-- Foreground automatically gets 20% padding (safe zone)
+- Foreground automatically resized to 66dp safe zone with 18dp padding on each side
 - Background fills entire space

 **For iOS:**

 - Creates composite image from layers
 - Background fills entire space
-- Foreground centered with 20% padding (zoomed out)
+- Foreground centered with padding (zoomed out to safe zone)
 - Composite used to generate standard iOS icons

 **Default Background:** If no background specified, uses `#111111` (dark gray)